 The busiest surf season in Ireland is in the autumn throughout September and October, as the water remains warm and hurricane storms bring some impressive swell, in the 6-10ft range.
 But with such a vast coastline it is not hard to find empty line-ups.

 May through to September are the best for weather conditions but some spots need the power of winter swell to get working.

-There is a variety of surf breaks to suit all standards and nearly all have great views.
+There is a variety of surf breaks to suit all standards and nearly all have great views, it will be easy finding a surf school in Northern Ireland.
 Clare is most famous for its gentle left-hand point breaks and heavy slab waves for the hard core.
 Recently the tow in footage from Aileen’s has placed Lahinch on the world surf map.
 Lahinch beach break is situated in the middle of the town and is great for learners and intermediate surfers with gentle random peaks spread up and down the beach.
 The southern end of the beach has a collection of left-hand point breaks which are best suited to intermediate/experienced surfer.
 The points have relatively easy drops and can get crowded as there is a keen local crew however if you get your timing right and show respect you will get waves.
 If the points are breaking and you fancy something heavier you don’t have to search too hard.
 Spanish point to the south offers a variety of reef and beach options which are good without being great.
 Doonbeg to the south is the swell sucker especially in small west swells and is a saviour in summer.
 Located bang in the middle of an exclusive golf course Doonbeg is a great beach break for all standards and can occasionally have great banks.
 When it’s on its one of Ireland’s best beach breaks.